NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 ## Getting Started

-The GDC Portal 2.0 is a monorepo that contains all the code for the GDC Portal.
-The monorepo is managed using [lerna](https://lerna.js.org) and [npm](https://www.npmjs.com/).
+The codebase is a monorepo that contains all the code for the GDC Data Portal.
+This monorepo is managed using [lerna](https://lerna.js.org) and [npm](https://www.npmjs.com/).
 The monorepo contains the following packages:

-* `@gff/core` - contains the core components and hooks for the GDC Portal.
+* `@gff/core` - Contains the core components and hooks for the GDC Data Portal.
-* `@gff/portal-proto` - contains the UI components and application framework (using NextJS) for the GDC Portal.
+* `@gff/portal-proto` - Contains the UI components and application framework (using NextJS) for the GDC Portal.

-Note that the UI components located in the `@gff/portal-proto` package will be refactored into a separate package in the future, and
-`@gff/portal-proto` will be renamed to `@gff/portal`.
+Note that in the future, the UI components located in the `@gff/portal-proto` package will be refactored into a separate package , and `@gff/portal-proto` will be renamed to `@gff/portal`.

-You can get started by cloning the repo and following the instructions in the [README.md](https://github.com/NCI-GDC/gdc-frontend-framework/blob/develop/README.md) file.
+Developers can get started by cloning the repo and following the instructions in the [README.md](https://github.com/NCI-GDC/gdc-frontend-framework/blob/develop/README.md) file.

 ## Application Layout